gitlabhq/gitlabhq/CONTRIBUTING.md

 To get support for your particular problem please use the channels as detailed in the getting help section of [the readme](https://gitlab.com/gitlab-org/gitlab-ce/blob/master/README.md).
 Professional [support subscriptions](http://www.gitlab.com/subscription/) and [consulting services](http://www.gitlab.com/consultancy/) are available from [GitLab.com](http://www.gitlab.com/).

-The [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) is only for obvious bugs or misbehavior in the latest [stable or development release of GitLab](MAINTENANCE.md).
+The [issue tracker](https://gitlab.com/gitlab-org/gitlab-ce/issues) is only for obvious bugs in the latest [stable or development release of GitLab](MAINTENANCE.md).
+If something is missing but it is not a regression compared to older versions of GitLab please do not open an issue but a feature request.
 When submitting an issue please conform to the issue submission guidelines listed below.
 Not all issues will be addressed and your issue is more likely to be addressed if you submit a merge request which partially or fully addresses the issue.

 Do not use the issue tracker for feature requests.
-We have a specific [feedback and suggestions forum](http://feedback.gitlab.com) for this purpose.
+We have a specific [feature request forum](http://feedback.gitlab.com) for this purpose.

 Please send a merge request with a tested solution or a merge request with a failing test instead of opening an issue if you can.
 If you're unsure where to post, post to the [mailing list](https://groups.google.com/forum/#!forum/gitlabhq) or [Stack Overflow](http://stackoverflow.com/questions/tagged/gitlab) first.
 There are a lot of helpful GitLab users there who may be able to help you quickly.
 If your particular issue turns out to be a bug, it will find its way from there.